xiaohutai/jsonapi/readme.md

 To use the defaults for a contenttype, just leave its entry empty.
-This will include all user-defined fields (fields and taxonomies in `contenttypes.yml`), the ID and its contenttype in the listing, but not any of the base fields that Bolt adds to all contenttypes, such as 'datecreated'.
+This will include all user-defined fields (fields and taxonomies in `contenttypes.yml`), the ID and its contenttype in the listing, but not any of the base fields that Bolt adds to all contenttypes, such as `datecreated`.

 With JSON API, you can also request which fields are to be returned with `?fields[<contenttype>]=<field1>,<field2>`.
 To limit the options, you can set